Guide

 It is a map from route pattern (following unjs/radix3) to route options.

 When cache option is set, handlers matching pattern will be automatically wrapped with defineCachedEventHandler.
-See the guide cache to learn more about this function.
+See the cache guide to learn more about this function.

 swr: true|number is shortcut for cache: { swr: true, maxAge: number }